Sweden men's national football team: 1948 Summer Olympics

 In the first round, Sweden played against Austria.
 The Austrian team had qualified without their professional players, which was a surprise since the Austrian league had many professional players who were allowed to play in the tournament.
 The match was played at White Hart Lane in London and Sweden won 3–0.
-In the second game, Sweden played against Korea and won 12–0, one of the two largest margin wins Sweden has ever had.
+In the second game, Sweden played against South Korea and won 12–0, one of the two largest margin wins Sweden has ever had.
 In the semi-final Sweden met their archrivals from Denmark beating them 4–2.

 The final was played at legendary Wembley Stadium in London.
 The attendance was around 40,000 people which was high for a football game in those days.
 Sweden took on Yugoslavia in the final and won 3–1, with goals by Gunnar Gren (24', 67'), Stjepan Bobek (42') and Gunnar Nordahl (48').
 This was Sweden's first championship win in any international football tournament.